🛠 Outlook Error

 Check Email Server Status

-Sometimes the issue is caused by server downtime.
+Sometimes the issue is on the server side.

-Most users fix this issue using steps 1–2 (connection or account settings).
+Most users fix this issue by checking their connection or account settings.

 Repair Outlook Installation